Powered by Coverage.com (NPN: 19966249)

 Why Vermont Mutual made our list: Vermont Mutual is a regional insurance company headquartered in Montpelier that has been in business for nearly 200 years.
 As a smaller company, Vermont Mutual may not have as many endorsement options or digital tools as larger competitors, but it does advertise debris removal and identity fraud coverage add-ons.
 The Vermont-based carrier may have unique, boots-on-the-ground knowledge about the insurance needs of Vermont residents, and its average rates are highly competitive.

-Who Vermont Mutual may be good for: Homeowners looking for a local insurance company with knowledge of the Vermont home insurance landscape may choose Vermont Mutual as their company of choice.
+Who Vermont Mutual may be good for: Homeowners looking for a local insurance company with knowledge of the Vermont home insurance landscape may find Vermont Mutual appealing.

 Additional Vermont home insurance companies to consider